BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

 Below we show a code-snipped of what a *neural_network* operation would look like, and we present afterward each of its possible options.
-This neural network takes as input all the states of the nodes of type *entity1* , and pass them (separately) to our *NN* named *my_network*.
-Finally it stores the results of these operations in *my_output*.
+This neural network takes as input all the states of the nodes of type *entity1*, and pass them (separately) to our *NN* named *my_network*.
+Finally, it stores the results of these operations in *my_output*.

 .. code-block:: yaml